 21. Take a Day Trip to Port Angeles

 Take a day trip from Victoria to discover the wonders of the Olympic Peninsula on the most direct route between Victoria, BC and the USA.
-Choose from a guided tour through Olympic National Park, a tour of the Port Angeles Underground, a 1-hour flight sightseeing tour, or rent e-bikes to explore the Olympic Discovery Trail...
+Choose a tour of the Port Angeles Underground, or rent e-bikes to explore the Olympic Discovery Trail...
 Or, just explore Port Angeles at your leisure!

 Beach on Dallas Road.